 We can supply standard transformers with already correctly designed resonant tanks, study optimized variants of these tanks and collaborate with the electronic designer defining custom resonant tanks in order to resolve every specific need.

 We invested a lot for the capability of giving a quick and reliable technical support.

-With the aquired experience and the support of internally developed proprietary softwares, we are able to design taking into account skin effect, proximity effect, etc., as well as all the structural constraints.
+With the acquired experience and the support of internally developed proprietary software, we are able to design taking into account skin effect, proximity effect, etc., as well as all the structural constraints.